yp-ac/CM3103/01-Dynamic-Memory-Allocation/README.md

-# :computer: Implement Programs based on: Structures & Dynamic Memory allocation
+# Implement Programs based on: Structures & Dynamic Memory allocation

 The Syntax for creating an array is `data_t array_name[size];`, where `size` is a constant known before hand.
 We won't always know the size of the array we need,